-Depending on the make and model of your guitar, the actual procedure for adjusting intonation can change quite significantly.
+Depending on the make and model of your guitar – and whether it’s an electric or acoustic guitar – the actual procedure for adjusting intonation can change quite significantly.
 Next, I’ll walk you through how to make intonation changes on some of the most common guitar brands.

-Top tip – remember to stop and retune open strings with each adjustment you make before checking whether your changes have been effective.
+Top tip – remember to stop and retune the open string with each adjustment you make before checking whether your changes have been effective.

-There are two main types of bridge and saddle arrangements you’ll find on Fender guitars.
+There are two main types of bridge and saddle arrangements you’ll find on a Fender electric guitar.
 As both are extremely popular, I’ll cover both styles.

 The bridge on a Strat is one of the easiest to adjust for intonation, it features six individual saddles that can be separately tweaked.
 The saddles are adjusted by turning a screw at the base which moves them up or down.